JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_05/lab.md

 @btime sum($(rand(1000)))
 @benchmark sum($(rand(1000)))
 ```
-!!! warn "Interpolation ~ `$` in BenchmarkTools"
+!!! danger "Interpolation ~ `$` in BenchmarkTools"
     In the previous example we have used the interpolation signs `$` to indicate that the code inside should be evaluated once and stored into a local variable.
-This allows us to focus only on the benchmarking of code instead of the input generation.
+This allows us to focus only on the benchmarking of code itself instead of the input generation.
 A more subtle way where this is crops up is the case of using previously defined global variable, where instead of data generation we would measure also the type inference at each evaluation, which is usually not what we want.
 The following list will help you decide when to use interpolation.
     ```julia
     @btime sum($(rand(1000)))   # rand(1000) is stored as local variable, which is used in each evaluation
     @btime sum(rand(1000))      # rand(1000) is called in each evaluation